Lentil and Mushroom Shepherd’s Pie

 - 6 ounces cremini or baby bella mushrooms, sliced

-- Two 15-ounce cans lentils, lightly drained
+- Two 15-ounce cans lentils with their liquid

 - 2 tablespoons dry red wine, optional